The Story so far.

 The International D2 was purchased in Oct 2004 from Don Tasker in the Motueka Valley.
 I had known Don for some years and it was at a meeting to trade some tractor parts earlier that year that he showed me what was under the covers.
 That’s nice I thought and then gave it no more attention.
 Some months passed and I think I had an epiphany “go and get that truck you idiot”, phone calls made and a deal was done without really seeing it.

 I am grateful for the help of Brian Webby who was able to help me shift it.
-This was not without drama as the rear brakes with the handbrake on had rusted to the bands and thy were locked solid.
+This was not without drama as the rear brakes with the handbrake on had rusted to the bands and they were locked solid.
 We managed to get it to the club grounds at Pigeon Valley and the work was to begin.

 Work done to date.

-The rotten deck has been removed.
+The rotten deck has been removed and replaced.

 All brakes have been serviced.
 All cylinders reconditioned, rear drums machined, new pads fitted.